1 Corinthians 15:29

 Action Points

-• Reflect on the importance of the resurrection in your own faith.
+• Reflect on the significance of the resurrection in your daily life and faith practices.

-• Examine church traditions and practices to ensure they align with biblical teachings.
+• Examine rituals and traditions in your faith community to ensure they align with biblical teachings on resurrection.

 Reflection Questions

-1. How does the belief in the resurrection impact your daily life?
+1. How does the promise of resurrection influence your daily life and decisions?

 Key Takeaway